ryanhiroi/Git-and-github/README.md

-# First time commit file to github by using git.
+# First time push file to github by using git.
 ## Steps that I do:

 0. open terminal in vs code